-Remove the trim.
+Remove the trim by unhooking from the firebox.
+Remove the ashpan from the fire, which is held in place by magnets.
 Remove the burner heat shield from the front of the fire box to allow access to the burner.
 See fig. 3 below.

 - b) Ensure that the hearth is protected from damage and carefully lift the fire box into the fire opening, then slide it back into position.
 Check that the fire box flange fits flush to the sealing face of the fire surround or wall with no gaps present. - c) Remove the four retaining screws securing the burner to the firebox.

-The base of the burner unit can now be pulled forward, allowing the burner to be removed from the fire box.
+The base of the burner unit can now be pulled forward, allowing the burner to be removed outwards and downwards from the fire box.
 See fig. 4 below.

 d) Whilst the fire box is still in position, decide which side the gas supply is to enter the fire from.
-If concealed pipe work is required plan the pipe run to enter the fire box through one of the openings in the sides of the fire box below the fuelbed support panel and connect to the isolating / inlet elbow.
+If concealed pipe work is required plan the pipe run to enter the fire box through one of the openings in the sides or rear of the fire box below the fuelbed support panel and connect to the isolating / inlet elbow.
 The gas connection to the appliance should be made to the isolating / inlet elbow using 8mm rigid tubing.
 There must be no soldered joints within the firebox.
 See fig. 5 & 6 below for suggested concealed pipe layouts.